 Recessed lights provide light to your home from a light fixture that's nearly invisible from many angles.
 This low-profile light hugs the ceiling with just a ridge of trim showing.
-Also called canister lights or downlights, recessed lights are found in many contemporary homes because they emphasize the home's pure geometry of planes and lines.
+Also called canister lights, can lights, or downlights, recessed lights are found in many contemporary homes because they emphasize the home's pure geometry of planes and lines.

 If you have a nearby power source, you can easily install led recessed lighting in the ceiling by yourself.
 However, bringing in a power source adds time to the project and can be accomplished by wiring your own circuit or by hiring an electrician.
 If you choose to do it yourself, make sure to fully understand the amp rating for each fixture, and assure all recessed lights are placed a safe distance from ceiling joists.

 Electric power for recessed lights can come from either an existing source or from an electrical circuit installed just for this project.
 The cost, speed, and ease of installation all hinge on the availability of electricity at the start of the run of recessed lights.

 - Existing Circuit: An existing circuit may already power a ceiling light or ceiling fan near the center of the room.
 Or, if you already have recessed lights, you may be able to continue the run of lights.
 Searching in the attic may produce ideas for spare circuits.
 Blank faceplates on the ceiling or wall often contain live circuits inside.

 - New Circuit: To run a new circuit, an electrical cable needs to be run from the electric service panel to the switch and from the switch to the first recessed light in a series of lights.
 The cable can be pulled through the ceiling.

 Purchase old-work or remodel recessed lights.
 These lights do not need to be secured to ceiling joists.
 Instead, they attach directly to the ceiling drywall.